-A while ago, I was explaining to someone (who was very agitated by a boss feedback) that they shouldn’t expect work expectations.
+A while ago, I was explaining to someone (who was very agitated by their boss’ feedback) that they shouldn’t expect work expectations in the workplace.
+I know that sounds very odd and counterintuitive and maybe even counter-productive.
 I explained, that at times, people are more reactionary than proactive in their instructions and feedback.
 You know how there’s that phrase, “I know it when I see it”?
 Well, it holds for everything.
 Just in case you are not familiar with the phrase, it took hold in popular culture when Supreme Court Justice Potter Stewart noted he couldn’t readily define obscenity but “I know it when I see it.”

 With the advent and huge foothold that social media has in our collective consciousness, the need to critique has steadily increased.
 Granted we all put ourselves out there more.
 We open ourselves up to more critiques across the board.
 I recently saw a friend post on Facebook how he handled an HR decision.
 Within minutes, his so-called friends either celebrated his bold move or tore down his insensitive, bad managerial move.
 And words were not minced.
 I certainly, before that post, couldn’t tell you whether he was a good manager or not.
 I could tell you he is smart, very accomplished and funny.
 Now that he posted a work behavior, I certainly have an opinion on his managerial style.
 And had I cared enough to comment, I would have noted he could have used more patience, tact and mentorship principles.
 I didn’t care to comment.
 I rarely do on Facebook.
 What’s the point?